pdhruvii/VolunteerHub/README.md

 Health and monitoring are built-in features: /health/alive confirms the process is running, and /health/db verifies database connectivity with a simple query.
 These endpoints fulfill course requirements for observability and integrate with DigitalOcean's metrics, where we configured alerts for high CPU and disk usage.
 Local cAdvisor (via monitoring.compose.yaml) provides container-level insights, demonstrating full monitoring compliance.

 Our two advanced features extend the core system as required.
-The CI/CD pipeline, implemented with GitHub Actions, automates builds, Docker Hub pushes (using repository secrets for authentication), and SSH-based Swarm deploys for rolling updates, fulfilling course requirements for CI/CD and achieving our third objective by ensuring reproducible, zero-downtime releases.
-Automated backups run nightly via cron, using backup.sh to pg_dump the database in compressed format, upload to DigitalOcean Spaces with AWS CLI, and enable one-command recovery with restore_latest.sh (which downloads, drops/recreates, and restores the database).
+Our first advanced feature is automated backup and recovery.
+This system includes an automated backup and recovery mechanism for the PostgreSQL database.
+A cron‑scheduled backup.sh script runs nightly on the DigitalOcean Droplet, using pg_dump in custom format to generate timestamped backups of the Swarm‑managed database and upload them to a dedicated DigitalOcean Spaces bucket via the S3‑compatible AWS CLI.
+A complementary restore_latest.sh script has been validated to support one‑command disaster recovery: it retrieves the most recent backup from Spaces, drops and recreates the target database, and uses pg_restore to fully reconstruct the schema and data.
 This feature directly fulfills backup/recovery requirements, protects persistent data off-site, and demonstrates readiness for data loss cases.
+Our second advanced feature is CI/CD Pipeline with GitHub Actions.
+A secure CI/CD pipeline is implemented using GitHub Actions to automate build and deployment of the VolunteerHub API.
+On every push to the main branch, the workflow builds the Docker image, authenticates to Docker Hub using encrypted repository secrets (for example DOCKERHUB_USERNAME and DOCKERHUB_TOKEN), and pushes an updated image tag.
+The pipeline then performs a remote deployment step by establishing an SSH connection to the DigitalOcean Droplet using a private key stored in GitHub Secrets and executing docker stack deploy to apply a rolling update to the Swarm stack, ensuring zero‑downtime releases of the backend service.

 By focusing on an API-only design without a frontend, we make VolunteerHub instantly usable with tools like Postman while keeping it lightweight for small groups to deploy on a single Droplet.

 ## User Guide